Ursula Gouws Consulting

 Informal & “Evolved” Debt Solutions — High Risk, With No Guarantees

-There are only 3 Debt Relief processes that are legal in South Africa.
+There are only 3 legal debt relief processes in South Africa.

-If you are serious about getting out of the cycle, do your research.
+If you are serious about breaking the cycle, take the time to understand your options.

 Know your rights.

-And most importantly, choose the solution that gives you an ending, not just another monthly deduction.
+And most importantly, choose a solution that gives you an outcome.